CharlieMallon/RetroGamingHackathonTeam5/README.md

 ### Content:

-The developers drew inspiration for the game's design and format from the following sources:
+The developers drew initial inspiration for the game's design and format from the following sources:
 <details>
   <summary>
   <b>click to view</b>